Quick Start Installation Guide

-In order to access the Main IP Fabric User Interface a License must be uploaded to IP Fabric.
-Please contact your salesperson for the license key and follow instructions at Accessing The Main User Interface
+In order to access the main IP Fabric user interface, a license must be uploaded to IP Fabric.
+Please contact your salesperson for the license key and follow the instructions at Accessing The Main User Interface

 A valid license must be applied to continue in this Quick Start Guide.

-The simplest way for first time configuration of IP Fabric is through the use of the Configuration Wizard which will guide you through the process of adding device authentication, discovery seeds, networks to include/exclude in discovery, Vendor API setup, along with other settings.
+The simplest way for first time configuration of IP Fabric is through the use of the Configuration Wizard which will guide you through the process of adding device credentials, discovery seeds, networks to include/exclude in discovery and Advanced CLI settings.

-If after initial configuration you would like to change or edit these settings please see IP Fabric Settings.
-Alternatively there are also Snapshot Specific Settings which are useful for testing small changes prior to changing Global Settings.
+If you would like to change these settings after initial configuration, please see IP Fabric Settings.
+Alternatively, there are also snapshot-specific settings which are useful for testing small changes prior to changing Global Settings.